aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cellwatch/_index.md

 ### getCellName() {#getCellName--}

+<b>@deprecated.</b> Please use the 'cellName' property instead.
 Gets and sets the name of the cell.

 ```javascript
 getCellName() : string;